<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Naughty Child Kids Cafe

-South Korea has many popular kid’s cafes like the Naughty Child to give kids a creative outlet when the weather forces everyone in doors.
+South Korea has many popular kid’s cafes like the Naughty Child, which gives kids a creative outlet when the weather forces everyone indoors.

 If you've been stationed in South Korea, we'd love to hear from you.
-What tips would give someone about to move there, and what was your favorite thing about it?
+What tips would give someone about make a military move there, and what was your favorite thing about it?

 Stay updated with more information about your military life.
 Get our free newsletter below!